Categories

 4. Make a Figure Eight

-Trace a giant figure eight on the floor about 12 feet in front of you.
+Imagine a giant figure eight on the floor about 12 feet in front of you, then trace it with your eyes.
 This exercise helps with eye control.

 If you’re reading this right now, chances are you spend a lot of time in front of a screen.
-Whether you’re working, watching TV, or peeping the Eyeconic Instagram account, all of this screen time can cause some digital eye strain.
+Whether you’re working, watching TV, or peeping the Eyeconic Instagram account on your smartphone, all of this screen time can cause digital eye strain.
+Whenever you find yourself spending time looking at a digital device, be sure to take frequent breaks.
+Get up, stretch, and give your eyes a rest.

 Note: If you're experiencing blurry or double vision, more headaches than usual, or it's been more than a year since your last eye appointment, visit your optometrist.
 Don't have one?
 We can help you find an eye doctor.